-2 Studio Guides may be added to the Testing Pool if during any rolling twelve (12) month period the Employer has issued fifteen (15) drug or alcohol related disciplines to employees in that classification.
+&lt;sup>6 Studio Guides may be added to the Testing Pool if, during any rolling twelve (12) month period, the Employer has issued fifteen (15) drug or alcohol related disciplines to employees in that classification.

-- Should the oral fluid drug testing lead to a significant number of false positive or false negative tests within a twelve (12) month consecutive period, the Employer shall have the right to bargain with the union about the details of a new standardized urinalysis drug testing procedure, if the false test problem cannot be corrected within a reasonable time. - (d) The Employer agrees when a Testing Pool employee tests positive under the Random Drug/Alcohol testing he/she will be given an opportunity to be assessed by the Employer's Employee Assistance Plan (EAP) to determine if a drug/alcohol treatment program is necessary. - 1.
-Employee shall not be paid to attend such assessment and shall be placed on an unpaid leave of absence during this time.
-If treatment is determined by the EAP the employee must comply with the recommendations and successfully complete the treatment program as outlined by the EAP.
-Upon completion of the treatment program, then such employee shall be allowed to return to work promptly after release by the EAP and/or treatment center and a negative drug/alcohol test.
-If, however, an outpatient program is a warranted, then return to work shall be the sooner of completion of program or certification by program that continued use is unlikely, and a negative drug/alcohol test.
-If no treatment program was recommended, then employee shall be allowed to return to work promptly after a negative drug/alcohol test.
-Such return-to-work test shall be a standard urinalysis test.
-Employee shall not be paid by the Employer during this time and will be considered on a leave of absence; however, at the discretion of the employee, he/she may use paid time off if available, to cover such absence.
-The EAP services are provided for by the Employer for the assessment; however, any treatment recommended will be at the employee's expense either through the employee's medical coverage or on their own. - 2.
-In addition, upon return to work the employee shall be subject to a Last Chance Agreement (LCA) which includes additional random testing outside the regular testing pool of up to once additional per month for up to one year.
+- 2. In addition, upon return to work the employee shall be subject to a Last Chance Agreement (LCA) which includes additional random testing outside the regular testing pool of up to once additional per month for up to one year.
 Such additional drug testing outside of the Testing Pool may be urinalysis drug testing and will be stated specifically in the LCA.
 Such employee shall also remain in the random Testing Pool for random oral fluids testing. - 3.
 If such employee is determined to be in violation for a second time by another positive test at any time during the term of the LCA, said employee may be subject to immediate termination.
 The definition of "positive test" shall use the levels set out in the Federal Register.
 An arbitrator shall have no authority to determine the level of or the appropriateness of the discipline issued but shall have authority to determine a claim of no positive second test and to award all appropriate remedies. - (e) The Employer will keep the results of such testing as confidential as possible.